Enslaved people took drastic and dangerous actions to escape from slavery, such as:

-In 1742, while taking on slaves in the Sierra Leone River, the Jolly Batchelor slave ship was attacked and captured by slaves.
-The crew were killed in the fighting, the other slaves in the hold were freed.
+In 1742, while docked on the Sierra Leone River, the Jolly Batchelor slave ship was attacked and captured by some of the enslaved people who were being loaded on board.
+The crew were killed in the fighting, the other enslaved people were freed from the hold.

-Some African slaves on the plantations fought for their freedom by using passive resistance (working slowly) or running away.
-The problem of runaways became so serious that most West Indian islands passed laws to deal with this and other forms of resistance.
+Some enslaved African people on the plantations fought for their freedom by using passive resistance (working slowly) or running away.
+The problem of 'runaways' became so serious that most West Indian islands passed laws to deal with this and other forms of resistance.

 Examples of such laws are:

 Any slave running away for a period of three months or more is to suffer death, loss of limb or whipping at the discretion of two judges.